How do you Nuit Blanche in Winnipeg?

 Dress for the Weather

 In past years we have had The Winnipeg Trolley Company transport audience members from the WAG to The Forks to the Exchange throughout the evening.
 This is always free and helps tie in these partners and locations.
-Please stay tuned to our webpage for more information about the 2022 Trolley schedule.
+Please stay tuned to for more information about the 2023 Trolley schedule.